akshat-jjain/Google-Cloud-Traning/Deploy to Kubernetes in Google Cloud: Challenge Lab/README.md

 - Select `Google Service Account from metadata` from the Kind drop-down and click OK.
 - Create a pipeline job that points to your */master branch on your source code.
 - Click `Jenkins > New Item` in the left navigation:
-- Name the project `valkyrie-app`, then choose the `Multibranch Pipeline` option and click OK.
+- Name the project `valkyrie-app`, then choose the `Pipeline` option and click OK.
-- On the next page, in the `Branch Sources` section, click `Add Source` and select `git`.
+- On the next page, in the `Pipeline` section, click `Pipeline script from SCM` and select `git` in SCM  .
 - Paste the HTTPS clone URL of your `sample-app` repo in Cloud Source Repositories
 ```
 https://source.developers.google.com/p/YOUR_PROJECT_ID/r/valkyrie-app